sitegeist/Sitegeist.Silhouettes/README.md

 are not sufficient and settings shall be synchronized betweeen properties with different names.

-The settings from the configured silhuette are merged with the configuration that is found in the nodeType with the local configuration taking precedence over the silhuette.
+The settings from the configured silhouette are merged with the configuration that is found in the nodeType with the local configuration taking precedence over the silhouette.

 ## Authors & Sponsors